Lightning-Universe/Training-Studio_app/docs/source/workflows/stop_or_delete_notebook.rst

 Stop a Notebook
 ***************

+To stop a notebook use the following command:

 .. code-block::

    lightning stop notebook my_notebook_name

-Here is the output of such command above:
+Here is the output of the command:

 .. code-block::